 - If your new employee is eligible for benefits, have them attend New Employee Welcome and Orientation on their first day of work.
 Orientation is offered every week on Monday (except holidays)

-- If the employee will need mainframe access, create a *DPUSER logon
+- If the employee will need mainframe access, contact your departmental DEFINE authorization manager to create a *DPUSER logon

 - Request authorizations for all applicable mainframe applications and Web systems

 - Request that the *DEFINE office manager place the new employee on any necessary desks and views

 - Create the beginnings of a performance appraisal (Managing the Probationary Period Guide - Word document)